 According to Dr. Clifford Sales of the Vein Institute of New Jersey, elevating your legs is one of the most effective ways you can improve your circulation.
 It helps to encourage accumulated blood to move through your legs and back into your body.

 Sleeping with your legs elevated helps to maintain healthy circulation all night long.
-After a long day at the office, it can really help to take the pressure off.
+After a long day at the office, it can help to take the pressure off.
 Along with this, you should also elevate your legs periodically throughout the day.

 Can Elevating your Legs Relieve Back Pain?